 Once upon a time, Chromic acid was inexpensive.
 Today we know that Chromic acid is bad for the environment.
 Well-written environmental regulations make the presence of chrome in industry very expensive, and Chromic acid anodizing now costs much more than sulfuric.

-If anyone asks you for MIL-A-8625, Type 1, be sure that’s what they really want.
-Its possible they’re talking about Type 2, Class 1.
-They’ll have a hard time finding anyone to do Type 1.
-SAF does not do Type 1. return to top
+If anyone asks for MIL-A-8625, Type 1, be sure that’s what they really want.
+It is possible they may mean Type 2, Class 1.
+Very few, if any processors do Type 1.
+SAF does not do Type 1 Chromic Acid anodizing.

-If certification is required, add $1,500.00 to anodizing charge.
-This charge is to cover the cost of destructive testing procedures such as salt spray and coating weight.
-We will need a few extra pieces of the customer’s metal that will be destroyed in testing.
-The results of the tests will not be known for 3 or 4 weeks after anodizing so be prepared to wait for certifications.
+If certification is required, SAF requires a $1,500.00 anodizing up-charge to cover the cost of destructive testing procedures such as salt spray and coating weight.
+It will require extra pieces of customer metal for destructive testing.
+Test results may add 3 or 4 weeks to obtain certifications.

 Class 1: For architectural alloys 3003, 6063, 6061 and 5005 we can certify SAF215 will meet this specification.
 For any other alloys, contact SAF management.
-For alloys 2024 and many aircraft alloys, we need to use a dichromate seal to meet the performance specifications of MIL 8625 Type 2, Class 1.
-Dichromate seal has the same problems as Type I: we do not want chrome in our plant unless it is unavoidable.
+Alloys 2024 and many aircraft alloys require a dichromate seal to meet the performance specifications of MIL 8625 Type 2, Class 1.
+Dichromate seal has the same problems as Type I: we try to avoid the chrome processing in our plants unless it is unavoidable.
 We might consider Dichromate seal if the job is large enough, but remember that it is not necessary with most standard architectural aluminum alloys.

 Class 2: means the anodic coating is dyed.
-We can use our standard dyes or 2-step if the correct alloy is used.
-Again, this only applies to 3003, 6063, 6061 or 5005.
-In our library we have a Federal Standard 595B color chart.
-For custom dyes, Clariant can make a custom color match.
+We can use our standard dyes or 2-step with the appropriate aluminum alloy: 3003, 6063, 6061 or 5005.
+The SAF Color Dye Library includes those in the Federal Standard 595B color chart.
+For custom dyes, Clariant makes a custom color match.
 For non-architectural alloys, contact SAF management.